Where to Get Narcan (Naloxone) in New Jersey

 - Regional overdose prevention programs.
 New Jersey offers regional programs to guide at-risk individuals and their families and loved ones through overdose rescue procedures, and to provide them with naloxone rescue kits.

 - In Northern New Jersey, the program is called Morris County Prevention is Key (MCPIK).
-Address and contact information for this facility can be found on their website.
+The address and contact information for this facility can be found on their website.

 - The State of New Jersey Department of Human Services.
 The department website provides an overdose response training video on their website, which includes the use of naloxone as well as rescue breathing techniques.

 - Narcan manufacturer.
-Instructions are provided on the “How To Use Narcan Nasal Spray” section of the Narcan website or in video form on YouTube.
+Instructions are provided in the “How To Use Narcan Nasal Spray” section of the Narcan website.

 - Sunrise House Treatment Center.
-Our New Jersey treatment facility has provided trainings in the past on how to use Narcan to reverse an overdose.
-Our events page provides a schedule of any upcoming events or trainings.
+Our New Jersey treatment facility has provided training in the past on how to use Narcan to reverse an overdose.
+Our events page provides a schedule of any upcoming events, including Narcan training.

 Online Video Tutorial from American Addiction Centers